What A Coach Will Give You That No AI Plan Or App Ever Can

 Reading between the lines

 A good coach hears what you're NOT saying.
 They notice when your energy is off before you've mentioned it, when you're pushing through when you should be resting, when the way you describe a session tells a different story than the numbers do.
 They care just as much about how the training feels as what the data tells them.
-That ability to read between the lines, built from years of experience with real athletes, shapes advice that's crafted specifically for you.
-An AI can only see the data.

 Pick up the phone